OctopusDeploy/blog/blog/2021-08/telemetry-crows-nest/index.md

 #### Future improvements

-We have found that this tool helps us plan on what to work on next.
+We have found that Crow's Nest helps us plan what to work on next.
 It highlights the areas that need the most attention and should be addressed first.
-Also it gives us another signal when monitoring our overall application health.
+It also gives us another signal when monitoring our overall application health.

 <!--![Apdex Routes Difference](apdex-route-dashboard.png "Apdex Routes Difference")-->